 So, despite not really loving this Halloween thing, I can find myself caught up in the moment, creating low carb Halloween-themed goodies to please my kids.
 Or to please myself.
 Which, let’s face it, may be the more important of the two!

-- 1 1/2 ounces good quality dark chocolate such as Green & Blacks 85% OR Lily's Dark Chocolate chopped
+- 1 ½ ounces Lily's Dark Chocolate or other good quality dark chocolate such as Green & Blacks 85%, chopped

 - Preheat oven to 325F and line a large baking sheet with parchment or a silicone liner.

 - In a medium bowl, whisk together the peanut flour, baking soda and salt.
 In a large bowl, beat butter and peanut butter until smooth.
 Beat in sweetener until well combined, then beat in egg, vanilla extract, and stevia extract.

 - Roll dough into 1 inch balls and place 2 inches apart on baking sheet (you should get about 30 balls).
 Flatten slightly with the palm of your hand and then create a well in the center of each with your thumb (you may need to wet your hands a few times).